American Express Membership Rewards Explained

 American Express Business Platinum Card

 This business credit card has an annual fee of $695, but it comes with a $400 ($200 twice a year) credit from Dell and a $200 airline incidental credit.
-I use mine with United Airlines to purchase TravelBank certificates.
+I use my airline credit with United Airlines to purchase TravelBank certificates.
 These cards are often offered without the lifetime rule policy.
 I have gotten more than one of these cards because of this.

 American Express Business Gold Card

-This is another good card to get for AMEX Membership Rewards, and the annual fee is $295.
+This is another good card to get for AMEX Membership Rewards, and the annual fee is $295 (increasing to $375 in February).
 I have also received another offer for this card again.
 It doesn’t have any real benefits that come with the card, so I would only get it if you find a welcome offer of about 90K.

 American Express Business Green Rewards Card